-In 2023, per the terms of the Grant-Making Guidelines and Procedures policy, a Grant Cycle 2023 was held within the provisions of the priorities and focus for grant applications as recommended by the Programs/Grant Review Committee and approved by the Board of Directors.
-After considerations, certain grant projects were then approved and funded at the Board of Directors August 2023 meeting with first installment payments made in September 2023.
+In 2024, per the terms of the Grant-Making Guidelines and Procedures policy, a Grant Cycle 2024 was held within the provisions of the priorities and focus for grant applications as recommended by the Programs/Grant Review Committee and approved by the Board of Directors.
+After considerations, certain grant projects were then approved and funded at the Board of Directors meeting on August 8, 2024, with first installment payments made in September 2024.